Milan the Leather Boy: Album, I Am What I Am

 The album is in the style of early 1960s orchestral pop music records, instead of the garage rock and psychedelic rock recordings for which he is better known.
 However, some of the songs on the album, including "Runnin' Wild" and "Spellbound" have the flavor of his later garage-rock classics.

-Later recording career

-As far as his persona is concerned, the moniker "Leather Boy" is certainly appropriate, since he is shown in several photographs in a leather jacket.
-Anticipating his pose on the single "I'm a Leather Boy", he is shown on the back cover of his earlier album holding a guitar and dressed in what appears to be a faux leather smock emblazoned with "Milan" in stylized lettering.
-(This lettering was later incorporated into the design of the cover of the 2009 Hell Bent for Leather album).

 Producer, arranger and songwriting credits

 For the most part, the name "Milan" was used in his many appearances on disc as songwriter, arranger or producer; but there are many exceptions.
 On his first single, the songwriter of "Santa's Doin' the Twist" and "Swing a Little Harder" is given as "Rick Rodell".
 On his 1964 album, the songwriter is listed as "M. Rodell", and on the first of the two associated singles, the songwriter is "Milan Rodelle" (with the surname misspelled in that case).
 "M. Rodell" is also listed as the songwriter and arranger on the Licorice Schtik song "The Kissin' Game".